Sonnet 130

 Its yawning darkness like a welcomed grave.

-I crawled behind a burnt out shattered stump
+I crawled behind some burnt-out shattered stump

 And found some paper in a pocket dry;